-SFI recognizes that an organization might manage multiple forest management units/tenures and operate multiple manufacturing facilities.
+SFI recognizes we understand that an organization might manage multiple forest management units/tenures and operate multiple manufacturing facilities.
 As such, an organization can choose which forest management units/tenures obtain SFI Forest Management certification.
-Isolated small forest management units for which the primary purpose is to buffer a manufacturing facility are not required to be certified to the SFI 202215-2019 Forest Management Standard.
-These forest management buffer areas may include wood production as an additional goal but not the primary goal and activities in these buffer areas should reflect the commitment to SFI and be in compliance with the requirements of the SFI 2022 Fiber Sourcing Standard.
-Furthermore, only those manufacturing facilities that are sourcing from the wood and fiber supply area of the land units/tenures that are certified to the SFI 2022 Forest Management Standard are required to obtain SFI 2022 Fiber Sourcing Standard certification.
+Isolated small forest management units for in which the primary purpose is to buffer a manufacturing facility are not required to be certified to the SFI 202215-2019 Forest Management Standard.
+These forest management buffer areas may include wood production as an additional goal but not the primary goal and activities in these buffer areas should reflect the commitment to SFI and be in compliance with the requirements of the SFI 202215 2019 Fiber Sourcing Standard.
+Furthermore, only those manufacturing facilities that are sourcing from the wood and fiber supply area of the land units/tenures that are certified to the SFI 202215 2019 Fiber Sourcing Standard certification.
 Organizations with multiple forest management units/tenures and multiple manufacturing facilities have 2 years to ensure certification to the respective SFI Standards.